wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.6.7 =
+* [Fix] Foreach warning was being displayed, related to the latest browscap update.
+Sorry for the inconvenience, folks!

 = 3.6.6 =
 * [New] Top Traffic Sources is now showing the percentage of direct pageviews (thank you, [uewinfo_frm](http://wordpress.org/support/topic/top-traffic-sources-to-add-direct-access))